 - 1 beep Manual.
-Sounds only if the TV remote 5 button is pressed or function 5 is triggered.
-(Default) - 2 beeps Automatic.
+Sounds only if the TV remote 5 button is pressed or function 5 is triggered. - 2 beeps Automatic.
 Sounds whenever the locomotive is stationary. - 3 beeps Automatic.
 Sounds for 20 secs every minute when the locomotive is stationary.
+(Default)

-Button 6 - Fireman.
-The injectors or coal shovelling will operate in three ways:

-- 1 beep Manual.
+- Button 6 Fireman.
+The injectors or coal shovelling will operate in three ways: - 1 beep Manual.
 Starts when the button is pressed and stops when pressed again. - 2 beeps Automatic.
 Sounds for 20 seconds every 2 minutes when the loco is stationary.
 (Default) - 3 beeps Automatic.
-Operates for 20 seconds once every 4 minutes when the loco is stationary.

-Button 7 - Steam Chuff.
-The locomotive chuff can be generated in three ways:

-- 1 beep Automatic chuff based on the motor voltage for two or four cylinders.
+Operates for 20 seconds once every 4 minutes when the loco is stationary. - Button 7 Steam Chuff.
+The locomotive chuff can be generated in three ways: - 1 beep Automatic chuff based on the motor voltage for two or four cylinders.
 (Default) - 2 beeps Automatic chuff based on the motor voltage for locomotives with three cylinders. - 3 beeps Mechanically triggered chuff.
-For locomotives which have a built in chuff trigger on an axle.
+For locomotives which have an electric motor and a built in chuff trigger on an axle.
 The output from that chuff trigger needs to be connected to the F7 terminal on the soundcard.
-Note that the chuff trigger will function only when there is a voltage the M1/M2 terminals.
+Note that the chuff trigger will function only when there is a voltage the M1/M2 terminals. - 4 beeps Mechanically triggered chuff.
+For locomotives which do not have an electric motor but have a built in chuff trigger on an axle.
+The output from that chuff trigger needs to be connected to the F7 terminal on the soundcard.
+See section 6 above for the wiring.